 If you do your breast exams regularly and get your mammograms every year or two, you probably think you're being proactive about breast cancer.
 The problem is, looking for lumps isn't as easy as it sounds.
 Studies show that breast lumps often aren't detectable by feel (they're not "palpable," in doctor-speak) until they're at least 10 to 15 millimeters -- the size of a dime -- and then only 48 percent of the time.
-It's really not until a lump is 20 mm or more that you're certain to feel it.
+It's really not until a lump is 20 mm or more that you're likely to feel it.
 Meanwhile, mammograms also miss approximately one in ten tumors, and they're less reliable in younger women and women with dense breast tissue.

 So what works to catch breast cancer early?
 Science is hard at work on the problem: In spring 2012, researchers in Canada announced the invention of a sophisticated new computer software system capable of analyzing mammograms for "architectural distortion" -- subtle but specific patterns in breast tissue that can appear more than a year before the development of a lump.
 But that technology is years away from general use.
 In the meantime, top breast cancer experts say women should become as familiar with their own bodies as possible and be alert for any changes.
-Here are some of the earliest and most surprising signs of breast cancer, as described by the women who know: breast cancer survivors themselves.
+Here are some of the earliest and most surprising signs and symptoms of breast cancer, as described by the women who know: breast cancer survivors themselves.